INSTRUCTOR(S): Eric Snook, DVM, DACVP (Anatomic Pathology)

 By the end of the course, the attendee should be able to recognize common lesions, exudates,

-form a morphologic diagnosis and perform a basic, complete necropsy.
+form a morphologic diagnosis and perform an avian and exotic animal necropsy.

-This course consists of one (1) 2-hour Real Time Session, supplemental library materials,
+This course consists of one (1) 2-hour Real Time Sessions, supplemental library materials,

 interactive message board discussions, and a mandatory end-of-course test.